MEAdams/BibleVox/Docs/SndSpell.md

 ## Example usage:
 (By convention, single syllable words are always respelled accented.)

-Biy: MIY-kuhl ED-wuhrd AD-uhms, FRUM YUNGZ-town, OF muh-HOHN-ing KOWN-tee, oh-HIY-oh.
+BIY: MIY-kuhl ED-wuhrd AD-uhms, FRUM YUNGZ-town, OF muh-HOHN-ing KOWN-tee, oh-HIY-oh.
 HOHM OF DHUH YUNGZ-town STAYT YOO-ni-VUHR-si-tee PEN-gwinz AND MIY AHL-muh MAH-tuhr.

 By: Michael Edward Adams, from Youngstown, of Mahoning County, Ohio.
 Home of the Youngstown State University Penguins and my alma mater.